 Devon House has undergone two restorations since it became a National Monument in January 23, 1968; the first was in 1968-9 and the second one in 1974.
 The second refurbishing was done in Victorian style.

-Visiting Devon House feels more like taking a step back into 1881 Jamaica.
+You can tour Devon House and it feels more like taking a step back into 1881 Jamaica.
 Take a tour of the mansion and see the well maintained and beautifully designed dining room, and take a peek into the master bedroom.

 It takes about 30 minutes to complete the mansion tour.
 Tours are available from Monday to Friday 9am-4pm.
 The mansion remains closed on Christmas Day and on Good Friday.